 You can watch the paragliders hovering over Bingen and landing out at Bingen Point on a big grassy area that is also popular with dog owners and picnickers.
 Rock climbers have several basalt cliffs to enjoy not far out of town, and there is more than one sailboard park where you can join in or simply watch in amazement.
 White Salmon is home to the 19-acre Spokes Bike Park and there are numerous off-road cycling trails nearby.
 There is even a popular skateboard park in Bingen.
 Goldendale has become a motorsports destination and has several annual events to highlight this.

-Horses, Rafts, Golf — and Bluebirds
+Caves, Rafts, Golf — and Bluebirds

 Who doesn't love to camp as a way to connect with the natural world?
 There's a long tradition of camping in the Gorge — from backpacking to RVs.
 Everyone finds a different balance between their rugged, inner wild and the joy of a few luxuries.
 Stop by to see us — we can suggest options for whatever level of comfort you desire.
 But regardless of your go-to camping style, please tread lightly on our natural and cultural resources, keep other people's experience in mind, and generally remember to recreate with respect!